 Today, the City of Shamrock owns the building, which it has fully restored using a Federal Transportation Enhancements Grant and local fundraising.
 Visitors are welcome to the station, which is now operating as a visitor center, chamber of commerce office, and community center.

 The Tower Station and U-Drop Inn Café is located at 101 East 12th St. at the intersection of US Highway 83 and Historic Route 66 in Shamrock, TX about six blocks north of Shamrock’s downtown commercial district.
-Today, the building houses the Shamrock Chamber of Commerce, which can be reached by telephone at 806-256-2501 or through its website.
+Today, the building houses the Shamrock Chamber of Commerce.
 Visitors are welcome.

 For more information, call 806-256-2501 or visit the Shamrock Texas website.

 See the Tower Station and U-Drop Inn Café National Register nomination form.